tutla53/dc-motor/docs/01-System-Identification.md

 ```

+With that system identification tools, we can estimate the motor parameters from the actual motor open loop data.

+### Test Setup
+- The identified model represents the response from commanded PWM to filtered measured velocity, including the motor, driver, and velocity estimator.
+- System Frequency = 133 MHz
+- PWM Frequency = 25 kHz
+- PWM Maximum Ticks = 5319
+- Motor Input = Voltage PWM in ticks
+- Motor Output = Motor Velocity in pulse/s
+- PWM Input Test Case = −5300 to 5300, Δticks = 100

+### Motor Parameters Unit
+- Steady-state gain $(pulse/s)/ticks$
+- Time-constant $(s)$
+- Time-delay $(s)$

 ## Simulation Result
 The graph below shows the result of the system identification process.
-We can see that there's a deadband for the PWM below 25%.
-After the deadband to the maximum PWM input, we can see that the time-constant ($\tau$) and time-delay (L) has no significant changes.
+We can see that there's a deadband for the PWM below 19%.
+After the deadband to the maximum PWM input, we can see that the time-constant ($\tau$) and time-delay (D) has no significant changes.
 The average time-constant is 0.0265 seconds, while the average time delay is 0.014 second (14 steps).
 But for the steady-state gain (K) there's a nonlinearity behaviour based on the PWM input.
 After the deadband region, the value of K is increasing up to the 85% of the PWM Input, and then decreasing after that up to 100%.
 To analyzed further about the K, we will convert the graph from PWM vs K to PWM vs Speed.

 <div align="center">
   <img src="../assets/01_System_Identification/System_Identification_Result.jpg" width="800"></img>
 </div>

 ### Motor Linearity
 After we convert the data to PWM vs Motor Speed, we can see that the motor response is not linear for all the input range and not symmetric for different direction of the motor.
 Please note that the system that we mention here is the combination of the DC Motor and the motor driver.
 We used this criterion to identify the DC motor region.
+And to match the motor specification, on this graph the speed unit is on the RPM.

 <table>
   <tr align = "center">